The Ultimate In Birding Tours

 HUNGARY’S HORTOBÁGY BIRDING TOUR: DETAILED ITINERARY

-Hungary’s Hortobágy: Day 1 Our Hungary weekend birding tour begins in the early afternoon at Budapest airport, from where we will drive to Balmazújváros, situated in the heart of the Hortobágy National Park in eastern Hungary, for a three nights stay.
+Hungary’s Hortobágy: Day 1 Our Hungary weekend birding tour begins around midday at Budapest airport, from where we will drive to Balmazújváros, situated in the heart of the Hortobágy National Park in eastern Hungary, for a three nights stay.

-On the way, we will make a stop or two to look for the magnificent Eastern Imperial Eagle.
+On the way, we will make a stop or two to look for the magnificent Eastern Imperial Eagle and Great Bustard.

 Hungary’s Hortobágy: Days 2-3 The Great Hungarian Plain was at one time, millions of years ago, part of an inland sea and even today has many plants that are normally associated with coastal areas.
 The grasslands of the steppe, or puszta, are Great Bustard country par excellence, for these spectacular but endangered birds find conditions here exactly to their liking.
 Despite their bulk and despite the fact that these magnificent birds form flocks at this season, they can still be surprisingly difficult to locate and even in flat and open country they can mysteriously metamorphose into large thistles, rocks or other unlikely objects as they blend perfectly with their habitat.
 They are among the largest of flying birds and make an unforgettable sight as they sweep across the plains on their huge wings emblazoned with striking white flashes.